hoosierEE/ElmPackagedApp/src/README.md

     ├── vendor
     │   ├── App.js
     │   ├── Blocks.js
+    │   ├── elm-runtime.js
-    │   ├── call-App.js
+    │   ├── start-App.js
-    │   └── elm-runtime.js
+    │   └── start-Blocks.js
     └── window.html

 ```

-Right now I am inserting the code for each Elm program into `window.html` manually, and adding
+At the moment I don't see a good way to script the insertion of the Elm `<div>`s into the
-JavaScript variables to `call-App.js` for each Elm program I want to invoke.
-Later this might be
+HTML document, since for non-fullscreen Elm programs you want to be able to have some control
-part of the regular build process.
-Working on a start to this in the `buildr.sh` script.
+over positioning on the screen.
+Scripting this part would require something much more advanced.